socketsupply/socket-examples/frontend-tools-integrations/create-react-app/README.md

 npm install -S @socketsupply/socket
 ```

-...or build it from source following instractions on the Socket Supply Co. [website](https://socketsupply.co).
+...or build it from source following instructions on the Socket Supply Co. [website](https://socketsupply.co).

 Now you should have `ssc` command available in your terminal.
 Run the `ssc init --config` command to create a new Socket Runtime configuration file: